razab87/rasProfessions/README.md

 The mod is currently only available for the stable build 41 version of the game.
 It is not available for the unstable build 42 but I plan to update it when I have the time.

-When playing the game on steam, you can install the mod by simply subscribing to it in the workshop.
+When playing the game on steam, you can install the mod by simply subscribing to it on the workshop.

 Manual installation:
 1. Download the above .zip file (the most recent version of the mod).